Richajaishwal0/Flight_Reservation_System/README.md

 # Flight Reservation System

-This is a Flight Management System built with Python's `tkinter` library for the GUI and MySQL as the backend database.
+This is a Flight Reservation System built with Python's `tkinter` library for the GUI and MySQL as the backend database.
 The application allows users to view available flights, book a flight, and cancel bookings.

 ## Features